punkwalker/karpenter-generate/README.md

 # `karpenter-generate`
 This is a simple CLI tool to generate AWS Karpenter Custom Kubernetes Resources (Nodepool & EC2NodeClass) from AWS EKS Managed Nodegroup information.
+It will merge similar CRDs if they are equal which reduce number of generated resources.
 The generated resources can be stored in as a yaml manifest file or can be directly applied to the cluster.

 > [!WARNING]
 > The tool can only generate ***v1beta*** resources for [Karpenter on AWS](https://karpenter.sh/).